 The Oklahoma Energy Resources Board provides free workshops for Oklahoma teachers in K-12th grade.
 At the workshops, teachers will do hands-on activities and learn from the OERB Master Teachers.
-Lunch is provided.
-Educators leave the workshop with a box of all the supplies needed to teach the curriculum in their classroom, so teachers don't have to purchase the materials themselves.
+Educators will receive a box of all the supplies needed to teach the pre-selected activities from each curriculum in their classroom, so teachers don't have to purchase the materials themselves.

 Each workshop offers all nine of OERB's curricula.
 Spaces are limited for each workshop. early to attend the date of your choice.
 Registrants who sign up after a workshop is filled will be put on a waiting list.

 Each teacher who attends a workshop will need to register for one of the following curricula:

 Little Bits- Curriculum for grade levels K-2.
 Little Bits has eight lessons which cover reading, social studies, math and science standards while teaching about sound vibrations, force, physical properties and well site safety.
 This hands-on curriculum makes it fun for students in grades kindergarten through second to learn basic concepts about earth science, physical science and math through hands-on activities.
 Educators receive six professional development hours for attending this workshop.